-Link cells to form an impermeable barrier, it seals the cells together tightly and it has very small space between cells (20-30) nm, it prevents any thing to pass throw cells without absorption, and this found on the between lateral and basolateral surfaces, found in intestine and kidney tubules.
+Link cells to form an impermeable barrier, the has very small space between cells (20-30) nm in normal conditions and this type of junctions seals the cells together tightly and causes closing for the space, it prevents any thing to pass throw cells without absorption, and this found on the between lateral and basolateral surfaces, found in intestine and kidney tubules.
 So found especially in absorptive cells that has microvilli and absorption enzymes.